sigmastratum/documentation/srs/srip-08.md

 SRIP-08 defines the **Phase Vector Model (PVM)** and its runtime implementation through the
 **Phase-Regulating Module (PRM)** — the telemetry and synchronization layer of the ALICE controller.

-The document introduces a unified mathematical and operational model for representing, normalizing, and synchronizing
+This document serves as the **base specification** for all vector-based phase regulation in Sigma Runtime.
-phase states (`stable`, `reflective`, `recenter`) across local and distributed Sigma runtimes.
+Subsequent proposals (SRIP-09 and higher) extend this foundation with distributed and higher-dimensional phase models.

 ---

 ## 2 · Motivation
 Previous runtime versions represented phases as discrete labels.
 This specification formalizes them as continuous vectors in a **bounded cognitive phase space**,
-enabling mathematical computation of stability, drift, and resonance through angle-based metrics
+enabling mathematical computation of stability, drift, and resonance through angle-based metrics used in:
-used in PSI (Phase Stability Index), PSD (Phase Stability Delta), and PRS (Phase Resonance Score).
+PSI (Phase Stability Index), PSD (Phase Stability Delta), and PRS (Phase Resonance Score).

 ---